 Today the child will have been assessed with a metal detector alone or in conjunction with an X-ray as determined by local guidelines for foreign object ingestion.
+We would not use a metal detector for magnets or batteries.

+Today your child has been assessed in the Emergency Department and has had an X-ray.
 We are satisfied the object has safely passed into the stomach or further in the digestive tract and it is likely to be passed through their system and be seen in their stool (poo) within a few days.

-Today your child has been discharged after swallowing a foreign object
+Today your child has been discharged home after swallowing a foreign object

 The foreign object may not have passed through them yet, but it is OK to take your child home.
+Your child will need follow up X-rays.
+These are usually performed between 6 - 12 hours after ingestion.
+It is not necessary to examine the stool for the item.